In-Vivo-Group/generative-biology/manuscript.md

 ## Outlook

-- Challenges in predicting long-range chromatin interactions
+### Challenges in predicting long-range chromatin interactions
+The development of transformer architectures like HyenaDNA that can leverage genome-scale context creates new opportunities for understanding long-range chromatin interactions, gene regulation, and intercellular networks.
+However, significant challenges remain in improving model accuracy and uncertainty quantification.
+Hybrid physics- and data-driven approaches may help address these gaps.
+Safety considerations around synthetic genome design also warrant further research to ensure responsible innovation as these generative capabilities advance.
+Overall, the future looks bright for generative models that can capture both local mutations and global patterns critical to biology @doi:10.48550/arXiv.2306.15794.

-- Responsible design of synthetic genomes
+### Responsible design of synthetic genomes
-- Ethical considerations for human genome editing
+### Ethical considerations for human genome editing

 # Generative AI for Autonomous Experimentation